Walton, Richard

 Dick Walton, who started at Leicester City, had made around sixty league appearances for Leyton Orient when he signed for Exeter City in 1951.
 A steady presence at right-back he was a regular for his first three seasons at St James’ Park although he played less-frequently in his final two years with the club.
 After 135 league games he left for Tonbridge.

-He played for the Kent club for three seasons, during which time he made 108 appearances, whilst working as an accountant before his death on 23 June 2012 in Deal, Kent.
+He played for the Kent club for three seasons (during which time he made 108 appearances) and, remaining in the area whilst working as an accountant, died in Deal on 23 June 2012.

 Appearances